 Twisted's callback chaining system also offers a handy way for users of the asynchronous download API to hook additional functionality into the download process.

 One downside to Twisted is that it requires a great deal of configuration to match the feature set requests offers by default.
 However, this only needs to be done once and is, in the grand scheme of things, not terribly complicated.
 Another downside is that the users need to understand Twisted's callback system to add or modify download behavior, although this is probably not a common usecase.

-#7 Updated by firstname.lastname@example.org about 3 years ago
+#7 Updated by firstname.lastname@example.org over 4 years ago